Aircoookie/WLED-Docs/docs/interfaces/infrared.md

   # - toc
 ---

+!!! info "Version Info"
     Since v0.8.2, infrared control from various IT remotes is supported for ESP8266 and since v0.9.0 for ESP32, too.

 A dedicated infrared receiver module is required.
 (KY-022 or TSOP38238 are confirmed to work and inexpensive)